 o: Canisius Hall Rm 317

 Hi Hitler!
-The Nazi Past in the New Millennium (Cambridge University Press, 2014).
+How the Nazi Past is Being N0rmalized in Contemporary Culture (Cambridge University Press, 2015).

 Building After Auschwitz: Jewish Architecture and the Memory of the Holocaust (New Haven, 2011).

 Beyond Berlin: Twelve German Cities Confront the Nazi Past [co-edited with Paul B. Jaskot], (Ann Arbor, 2008).

 The World Hitler Never Made: Alternate History and the Memory of Nazism (Cambridge, UK, 2005).